cyberbotics/webots/docs/reference/javascript-procedural-proto.md

 - `wbutility`: provides commonly needed functions.

-Additionally, the following module is automatically added to each instance of the engine and therefore does not need to be imported:
+Additionally, the following module is automatically loaded to the engine and therefore does not need to be imported:

 - `wbfile`: provides functions for the reading and writing of files.